josefoviedo/sratoolkit_datamining/README.md

 Now that the sequencing files have been copied we can verify them by going to the specified local data directory and see if they are there.
 Now that we have the data locally we can begin the next steps like pre-processing and quality control before potentially implementing the newly gotten data into our current project dataset or analyses.

-Here we can see how this application of data mining is relevant to real-world research in genomics but also how it might be applied to other fields, who all have their own domain-specific version of the SRA repository and similar software applications to access and transfer data to a destination.
+Here, we can see how this application of data mining is relevant to real-world research in genomics but also how it might be applied to other fields, who all have their own domain-specific version of the SRA repository and similar software applications to access and transfer data to a destination.